Nailok/VF4-Training/README.md

 2. When in game, add cheats in Flycast for health and infinity time

 # Known problems
-- Some moves that can be delayed are showing incorrect startup, because of how game stores this data (E.g. Jeffry's 1K+G, Lau's P+K)
+- Some moves that can be delayed are showing incorrect startup, because of how the game stores this data (E.g. Jeffry's 1K+G, Lau's P+K)
 - Using VF1 costume (press and hold P+K+G when picking character before option between 'normal' or 'challenge' mode) can crash the game VS CPU with some characters

 # TODO